 Uniquely Adirondack hiking

 The Adirondack Hub is the hiking hub of the Adirondack Mountains, with options for all levels of outdoor adventurers!
 Whatever the season, the views of endless wilderness and towering peaks are awe-inspiring.
-The trails don't remain dormant during the winter, and neither should you!
-Bring or rent snowshoes, and continue to climb mountains even after the snow has begun to fall.
 In summer, the shade from the canopy will cool you as you make your way to the views on a rocky outcropping, or a swim at a backcountry pond.

 Find a hike that fits